Giants vs. Rockies Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 55 hits with 16 doubles, two triples, nine home runs, 25 walks and 34 RBI.
-He's also stolen four bases.
+- Ryan McMahon has put up 57 hits with 18 doubles, two triples, nine home runs and 25 walks.
+He has driven in 35 runs with four stolen bases.

 McMahon Recent Games